Below is an alphabetical listing of our faculty members with a brief biography and their contact information. (Faculty Roster)

 Nora Goto RN, MSN, MSHCA, PMP, CPHQ

-Currently, Nora Goto manages and supports the Patient Centered Care Program for the VA Long Beach HealthCare System.
+Currently, Nora Goto is the vice president of Healtth Management Operationsof Proview Resource Group.
 It is her belief that a culture of being “open to consider” all options is ideal in the health care management of individuals and a “learning” environment facilitates the exchange of information/care contributions from all members from the care team.
 The patient centered care model offers an infrastructure/system of care that provides for development and monitoring of diverse and creative approaches to health care delivery.

-Her prior experience includes project management at OptumHealth, A Subsidiary of United Healthcare, nursing and management at UCI Medical Center and UltraLink, consulting at UltraLink, patient and professional education UCI Medical Center and OptumHealth.
+Her prior experience includes project manager-patient centered care at the VA Long Beach Healthcare System, project management at OptumHealth, A Subsidiary of United Healthcare, nursing and management at UCI Medical Center and UltraLink, consulting at UltraLink, patient and professional education UCI Medical Center and OptumHealth.
 Recently, she completed six years of voluntary service as part of the Board of Directors for the Project Management Institute of Orange County.
 During this time she held roles leading the organization’s operation, administrative and marketing activities.

 Ms. Goto graduated from California State University, Fresno with a Bachelor of Science in Nursing and Master of Science in Nursing, and Master of Science in Healthcare Administration from California State University, Long Beach.